Southern massive stars at high angular resolution. Physical separations and mass ratios: Extinction correction

 \section{Extinction correction}

-To estimate the extinction towards each of the stars, we use the available $VJHK$-band photometry from 2MASS.
-Using equations A3, A4 and A5 from \cite{fitzpatrick1999} we derive the following relations for $E(B-V)$:
+To estimate the extinction toward each of the stars, we used the available $VJHK$-band photometry from 2MASS.
+Using Eqs.
+A3, A4, and A5 from \cite{fitzpatrick1999} we derived the following relations for $E(B-V)$:

-To use Eq.~\ref{eq:EVminK}, we apply the average offset of 0.04 mag between the 2MASS $K_s$-band and the $K$-band, i.e. $K_s = K + 0.04$.
-We assume the average value of the total-to-selective extinction of $R=3.1$ for all systems.
+To use Eq.~\ref{eq:EVminK}, we applied the average offset of 0.04 mag between the 2MASS $K_s$ band and the $K$ band, i.e., $K_s = K + 0.04$.
+We assumed the average value of the total-to-selective extinction of $R=3.1$ for all systems.
 Figure~\ref{fig:EBminV} shows the derived values of $E(B-V)$ for each of the systems.
 Here, the given value is the mean $E(B-V)$ derived from the three colors, and the error bars correspond to the standard deviation.